autodesk-platform-services/llmstxt/README.md

 Vibe coding is the new way of working in AI-assisted IDEs.
 You don’t start with a blank file.
 You **talk to your editor**, describe what you want, and let it scaffold, correct, and enhance your code.
 It's part code generation, part pair programming, and 100% about speed, flow, and creativity.

+> 💡 New to Cursor or vibe coding?
+> Don’t worry if this feels unfamiliar—part of the magic is letting the AI help you work through it.
+Think of Cursor as your coding partner.
+Start by describing what you want, and let it guide you.
+You’ll be surprised how far you can get with just a good prompt.
+> .

 ---

 ## 🎥 3-Step Intro: Watch & Learn